 Here are my favorite ideas for keeping your kids entertained without spending a dime…or as few dimes as possible.

-The Best Free Activities for Kids
+The Best Free Children Activities

 Keeping your kids entertained is a year-round activity.
 That means you’re going to need a few tried-and-true activities you know your kids will love no matter what time of year it is.
 Here are several ideas that can be penciled into your schedule no matter what the season.